ThraaxSession/UG-Desktop/README.md

 * etc.

 ## PoC
-- [ ] Use Hyprland as base
+- [ ] Create window manager with Wayland libs
-- [ ] Create a basic desktop environment on top of Hyprland
+- [ ] Create a basic desktop environment
 - [ ] Shows all launchers which are installed
 - [ ] Basic scripts
 - [ ] Handle / manage PIDs of launchers